How can I connect to the wireless network at CUMC?

 that have set up an unallowed device on the network risk losing their network connection as well as other disciplinary actions.

-Please Note: Some departments have implemented wireless connectivity in certain locations for specialized applications.
+Please Note: Some departments have implemented wireless in certain locations for specialized applications.

-These wireless access points are named something other than Athens or guest-net and are not open for non-departmental use.
+These wireless access points are named something other than Mercury or guest-net, and are not open for non-departmental use.
 If you believe your

 department has set up their own access points (these must be installed in conjunction with Core Resources), then please contact your department's business office for more information.